Benina International Airport: World War II

 German aircraft stationed at the base included Ju 52 transports, Ju 88 bombers, Bf 110 fighters and Bf 109 fighters.

 During the North African campaign, control of the area see-sawed between Axis and Allied forces until the British finally captured the entire Benghazi area for good at the end of 1942.
 When Marshall Tedder visited Benina in January 1942 during a brief period of British control, he witnessed "...an extraordinary sight, littered with aircraft...in all stages of repair and disrepair...deliberately demolished...others equally knocked out by our bombing and low shoot-ups".
 The British SAS made attacks in the Benghazi area (Operation Bigamy), including at Benina, reportedly destroying several aircraft.
 However, other reports indicate these raids were a failure, and that the Germans may have sabotaged the aircraft.

 After the Allies successful pushed the Axis forces out of western Libya, the United States Army Air Forces (USAAF) Ninth Air Force began to use the airport.
 They arrived in February 1943, with the IX Bomber Command flying their first mission that same month against Naples.
-As part of the IX Bomber Command, the 376th Bombardment Group was station at Benina.
+As part of the IX Bomber Command, the 376th Bombardment Group was stationed at Benina.
 This group was equipped with B-24 Liberator bombers.
 It participated in Operation Tidal Wave, the US attack on the Ploesti oil refineries in August 1943.

 Italian Arditi paratroopers made an airborne attack that destroyed some Allied aircraft in June 1943.

 A damaged German Junkers Ju 88A-4 in front of a destroyed hangar at Benina, Libya.

 The Royal Air Force (RAF) established the No. 351 Squadron and No. 352 Squadron at Benina in 1944.
-These units were the first all Yugoslav-manned fighter unit to be formed in Africa, and flew Hawker Hurricanes and Supermarine Spitfire fighters before transferring other theatres in the Fall of 1944.
+These units were the first all Yugoslav-crewed fighter unit to be formed in Africa, and flew Hawker Hurricanes and Supermarine Spitfire fighters before transferring other theatres in the Fall of 1944.

 Once the combat units moved west, Benina was used as a logistics hub by Air Transport Command.
 It functioned as a stopover between Payne Field near Cairo or to Mellaha Field near Tripoli on the North African Cairo-Dakar transport route for cargo, transiting aircraft and personnel.